Mining Intelligence and News

 Summary:

-In Cigar Lake, the permeable sandstone overlying the deposits and bedrock contains large volumes of water under significant pressure.
-Before mining begins, the ore zone and surrounding soil will be frozen.
-Cameco use a reactive drilling system for ore extraction.
+At Cigar Lake, the permeable sandstone which overlays the deposit and basement rocks, contains large volumes of water at significant pressure.
+Before we begin mining, Cameco freeze the ore zone and surrounding ground.
+Cameco use a jet boring system to mine the ore.

 Mine development

-Mine development for construction and operation uses two basic approaches: drill and blast with conventional ground support is applied in areas with a competent rock mass.
+Mine development for construction and operation uses two basic approaches: for good quality. competent rock mass, drill and blast with conventional ground support is applied; for poor quality, weak rock mass, the New Austrian Tunnelling Method (NATM) is applied.
 Most permanent areas of the mine, which contain the majority of the installed equipment and infrastructure, are hosted in competent rock mass and are excavated and supported conventionally.
-The production tunnels immediately below the orebody are primarily in poor, weak rock mass and are excavated and supported using the New Austrian Tunnelling Method (NATM).
-NATM was adopted as the primary method of developing new production cross- cuts, replacing the former Mine Development System (MDS).
+The production tunnels immediately below the orebody are primarily in poor, weak rock mass and are excavated and supported following NATM principles.

 Mine access